 Yet Gen 10.5 AMOLED fabs may be risky for panel makers.
 While LGD, through Gen 8, has achieved the rare feat of being the only supplier to be successful so far with mass production of AMOLED television panels, success was also long in the making.
 LGD needed two full years to stabilize the yield rate for producing full HD panels at Gen 8, and it took another two years to do the same for ultra HD/4K panels.

 Now with AMOLED, the new television panels represent a step up in technology above high-definition as well as ultra HD/4K panels.
 It’s not entirely clear, then, how long it might take for LGD to stabilize the yield rate for AMOLED at Gen 10.5, and success may not be possible within the same two-year time frame in which LGD had scored victory earlier with its Gen 8 fabs.

 This time, the climb—for LGD, as well as for all others seeking to attempt the same—is much steeper.

-Jerry Kang, Senior Principal Analyst for Emerging Display Technologies & OLED within the IHS Technology Group at IHS Markit, also contributed to this analysis
+Also contributing to this piece is Jerry Kang, Senior Principal Analyst for Emerging Display Technologies & OLED, likewise with the IHS Technology Group at IHS Markit

 Posted 23 May 2017